pingcap/blog/tispark-more-data-insights-no-more-etl.md

 ---
-title: 'TiSpark: More Data Insights, No More ETL'
+title: 'TiSpark: More Data Insights, Less ETL'
 author: ['Shawn Ma']
 date: 2018-07-10
 summary: The motivation behind building TiSpark was to enable real-time analytics on TiDB without the delay and challenges of ETL.
 Extract, transform, and load (ETL)--a process to extract data from operational databases, transform that data, then load it into a database designed to supporting analytics--has been one of the most complex, tedious, error-prone, and therefore disliked tasks for many data engineers.
 However, it was a necessary evil to make data useful, because there hasn’t been good solutions on the market to render ETL obsolete--until now.